bump-sh/docs/src/_guides/arazzo/specification/v1.0/introduction/benefits.md

         - condition: $response.body.reason == 'ORDER_SHIPPED'
 ```

-## Design, Governance, and Operations
+## Design, governance, and operations

 Once you've got a handful of core workflows, they naturally become a contract for how the API should be used.
 That helps during design reviews.
 Can a customer actually complete checkout with this API?
 Did a recent change break a critical journey?